Enterprise Chatbot: Do You Really Need It? This Will Help You Decide

 6. Create a better scheduling experience for your workers

 In a big company, booking a conference room, scheduling a meeting, and keeping up to date with all company activities can be challenging.
-With the chatbots assistance, your workers will be able to do these things in a matter of seconds.
-Just write to a chatbot that you want to book a meeting, and it can check rooms availability, book it, create an event in the calendar, notify other participants about it and send a reminder before a meeting starts.
+With the chatbots assistance, your workers will be able to do these things in seconds.
+Just write to a chatbot that you want to book a meeting.
+It can check room availability, book it, create an event in the calendar, notify other participants about it and send a reminder before a meeting starts.

 7. Conduct engaging surveys and reviews

 Feedback is a crucial thing in business, but nobody enjoys filling out massive, complicated surveys.
-Use chatbots to send engaging surveys that in the form of regular conversation will collect the required information from your workers.
-Also, you can use a chatbot to gather insights and feedback about a specific employee before his performance review to better understand his results.
+Use chatbots to send engaging surveys that will collect the required information from your workers in the form of regular conversation.
+You can also use a chatbot to gather insights and feedback about a specific employee before his performance review to understand his results better.
 A chatbot can ask your employees questions, analyze responses, and send you a structured report with collected data.

 8. Simplify the project management process